 - Staff felt respected, supported and valued.
 They were proud to work for the service. - The service focused on the needs of patients. - Leaders and managers acted on behaviour and performance inconsistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff told us they could raise concerns and were encouraged to do so.
 They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
-All staff received regular annual appraisals in the last year.
+All staff received regular annual appraisals.
 Staff were supported to meet the requirements of professional revalidation where necessary. - There was a strong emphasis on the safety and well-being of all staff. - The service actively promoted equality and diversity.
 It identified and addressed the causes of any workforce inequality.
 Staff had received equality and diversity training.
-Staff felt they were treated equally. - There were positive relationships between staff and teams.